KKdev13/ToDoList/README.md

 #To do list app

-A simple Android instructional app that's uses concepts like Content Porvider, Adapter, and Recyler View.
+A simple Android instructional app that's uses concepts like Content Porvider, Adapter, and Recycler View.